dqx-translation-project/dqx-translation-project.github.io/docs/steamdeck.md

 - Familiarize yourself with [dqxclarity](dqxclarity.md).
 These are the PC install instructions, but how it works is the same
 - You will need to set up an API key ([DeepL](./dqxclarity/apis/deepl.md), [Google Translate](./dqxclarity/apis/google_api.md)), which is used for machine translating the server-side text.
 Optionally, you can set `enablegoogletranslatefree` to `True` if you don't want to set it up (although this provides inferior translation quality).
 This is done within option 6: "Edit user_settings.ini"

-If you have questions, reach out in the #clarity-questions channel in the [DQX Worldwide Discord](https://discord.gg/dragonquestx).
+If you have questions, make a new post in the #clarity-help channel in the [DQX Worldwide Discord](https://discord.gg/dragonquestx).
 Make sure you provide as much detail as possible, including screenshots, error messages, what you did, etc. Messages like "help", "this doesn't work" or support by proxy (doing it for a friend) will be ignored.

-## known issues

-- Pre-rendered cutscenes (such as the one that plays at the end of the Ethene prologue) will not play correctly and show as either colored bars or a black screen.
-If the game softlocks because of this, it will need to be forcefully closed and you will need to choose to skip the cutscene upon logging in again.
-This is a general Steam Deck issue with certain video formats, so there is no known solution at this time.